 Development Review also provides estimates for connecting to utilities (water and sewer), processes and administers latecomer agreements, collects and reviews required development documents (right-of-way dedication, easements, stormwater maintenance agreements, power of attorney for annexation and stormwater facility summary forms).
 Development Review must also inspect all right-of-way access permits and provides inspection assistance for erosion control.

-Throughout the process, Development Review has a goal to make the development process one that is an efficient and positive experience.
+Throughout the process, Development Review's goal is to make the development process an efficient and positive experience.